kvakvs/beam-wisdoms/docs/source/eli5-etf.rst

 To encode a term see ``erlang:term_to_binary`` and the opposite operation is ``erlang:binary_to_term``.

-Decoding handcrafted binary also allows constructing terms which are impossible to make otherwise, like ports and pids.
+Decoding a crafted binary allows us to construct terms which are impossible to make with standard library functions, such as non-existing ports and pids.

 Usually atoms are encoded as strings.
-In distributed mode over the network, to further reduce the protocol size, a distribution header can be added.
+But in the distributed mode (over the network) to further reduce the protocol size a distribution header can be added.
-It contains table of atom names which are included in the encoded message.
+It contains a table of atom names which are included in the encoded message.
-Then atoms in the message are replaced with indexes in this table.
+Atoms in the message are placed in this table and their occurences are replaced with indexes.

-It is impossible to encode internal VM value types which never appear in Erlang programs, such as ``THE_NON_VALUE``, references to registers, CP etc.
+It is impossible to encode internal VM value types which never appear in Erlang programs, such as ``THE_NON_VALUE``, references to registers, CP (continuation pointer) etc.

 .. seealso::
     `External Term Format <http://erlang.org/doc/apps/erts/erl_ext_dist.html>`_